willsew/ds_portfolio/personal_projects/nba-3par-efficiency-analysis/README.md

 ---

-## Overview
+## Research Question and Motivation

 Over the past decade, the NBA has undergone a noticeable transformation toward perimeter-oriented play.
+In lieu of this, my project seeks to address the question:

-In lieu of this, my project seeks to address the question: ***What is the association between shot selection (three-point attempt rate) and player scoring efficiency?***
+***What is the association between shot selection (three-point attempt rate) and player scoring efficiency?***

 In this analysis, I:
 - Scrape per-game and advanced player stats from Basketball Reference